GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Increment `++` and decrement `--` do not exist in Python programming language.

-### Boolean Data Type
+### 논리 자료형
-A boolean data type is useful for a code that requires logical conditioning whether the statement is true or false:
+A boolean data type is useful for a code that requires logical condition whether the statement is true or false.

 | VALUE          | NAME            | DESCRIPTION                   |
 |----------------|-----------------|-------------------------------|
 | `True` or `1`  | Logically true  | Returned when logic is true.  |
 | `False` or `0` | Logically false | Returned when logic is false. |

-Any non-zero positive number can represent the Boolean value of `True`.
-In other words, the Boolean value of `2` or `3` is also equivalent to `True` while `False` is only represented by the number `0`.
+An integer value can substitute boolean logic values; any non-zero numbers represent `True`, while `False` is only expressed by zero.

 A comparison operator is used to compare the relation of two or more values, returning corresponding Boolean data type depending on whether the condition holds or not.